This page was updated on 23 May 2023. To view changes, please see page updates

 For information about the importance of facilitating a kinship care arrangement for a child, refer to Explore kinship care as the preferred care arrangement.

-To assist the prospective kinship applicant to decide whether to become a carer for the specific child:
+To assist the prospective kinship applicant to make an informed decision about whether to become a carer for the specific child, follow the steps outlined in the Prospective kinship carer checklist, including these actions:

 - discuss the Family caring for family guide, and provide a copy